samadritakarmakar/Project-FEA/README.md

         new_LocalIntegrator lcl_intgrt(a,u,v);

-Now, you need to tell ProjectFEA the class name that you have defined, the kind of Function it is (in this case TrialFunction) and the pass it the instances of Form, TrialFucntion and TestFunctionGalerkin as shown below.
+Now, you need to tell ProjectFEA the class name that you have defined, the kind of Function it is (in this case TrialFunction) and the pass it the instances of Form, TrialFunction and TestFunctionGalerkin as shown below.
 SystemAssembler is a class defined in  Project-FEA/Cpp/Integrator/[SystemAssembly.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Integrator/SystemAssembly.hpp)  that is responsible for this.

         SystemAssembler<new_LocalIntegrator, TrialFunction> systmAssmbly(a,u,v);